ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 -  The release team will do a copy-forward-en-masse and then hand queue management of the just-released updates pocket to the SRU team.
-From this point on, uploaders should upload to the new development Unapproved queue when needed for SRU process, even though it hasn’t yet opened.
+From this point on, uploaders should upload to the new development Unapproved queue when needed for SRU process, even though it hasn't yet opened.

 Removal of languishing updates